Xceptance/xlt-documentation/content/en/xtc/loadtesting/120-load-project-configuration.md

 We recommend using the default because if the share expiration time needs to be adjusted/prolonged, you can set the new default and it will apply to all existing shares alike.
 This also includes disabling these shares.

+The maximum lifetime of shares is limited to 180 days.

 {{% note notitle %}}
 Please note that default expiration dates for results and reports are two independently set values.
 {{% /note %}}